collab-uniba/Emotion_and_Polarity_SO/README.md

           * `predictions_model_IDMODEL.csv`
           * `trainingSet.csv`
           * `testingSet.csv`
-   * `n-gram/`: it is a directory containing the UnigramsList.txt and the BigramsList.txt
+   * `n-grams/`: it is a directory containing the UnigramsList.txt and the BigramsList.txt
    * `idfs/`: contains the idfs computed for UnigramsList.txt, BigramsList.txt , Wordnet Categories (positive, negative, ambigue,neutral)
    * `feature-<emotion>.csv`: it is a file, in csv fomat, containing all the features extracted from the input corpus

 ### Emotion detection
 ```
-classify.sh -i file.csv -d delimiter -e emotion [-m model] -f idf -o dictionary [-l]
+classify.sh -i file.csv -d delimiter -e emotion [-m model] -f idf -o n-grams [-l]
 ```
 where:
 * `-i file.csv`: the input file coded in **UTF-8 without BOM**, containing the corpus to be classified;the format of the input file is specified [here](https://github.com/collab-uniba/Emotion_and_Polarity_SO/wiki/File-format-for-classification-corpus).